pankaj1491/psiz-sonarqube-agent/agent_langgraph/README.md

 once the server is enabled and loaded.

 The default workflow is streamlined for SonarQube automation while keeping an LLM in the loop:
-`START → entry_node → checkout_node → sonarqube_orchestrator → END`.
+`START → entry_node → checkout_node → sonarqube_autorun → sonarqube_orchestrator → END`.
-After cloning the repository through the GitHub MCP tool, the SonarQube orchestrator uses an LLM configured with MCP tools to plan and execute SonarQube remediation.
-The orchestrator’s system prompt instructs the LLM to ask the user for approval **before every MCP tool call**, to use SonarQube tools to fetch and verify code smells, to apply fixes with repository-editing tools, and to commit and open pull requests via GitHub MCP tools on the suggested working branch.
+After cloning the repository through the GitHub MCP tool, the `sonarqube_autorun` node immediately calls `search_my_sonarqube_projects` and then `search_sonar_issues_in_projects` (when auto-approval is enabled) to seed the graph state with discovered project keys and issue lists.
+The subsequent SonarQube orchestrator uses the LLM plus MCP tools to apply fixes, commit, and open pull requests via GitHub MCP helpers on the suggested working branch.
+Tool calls are auto-approved by default to ensure non-interactive runs do not stall; the agent still announces and summarizes each call.
+Use `--require_approval` if you want to force manual approvals instead.

-For unattended CLI runs (for example, `task agent:cli -- execute --user_prompt "..."`), pass
-`--auto_approve` to automatically grant MCP tool approvals.
-This prevents the workflow from halting on "Approve?" prompts when no interactive user response is available while still announcing and summarizing each tool invocation.